Random subcomplexes and Betti numbers of random edge ideals

 \subsection{Thresholds for higher $\kappa$}

 In Section \ref{sec:proj} we saw that the projective dimension of $R/I_G$ for a random coedge ideal $I_G$ can be understood in terms of the parameters $\kappa_{\kk}^i(G)$.
-In particular the largest nonzero entry in row $i$ of the Betti table of $R/I_G$ is given by $n - i - \kappa_{\kk}^{i-1}(G)$.
+In particular the index of the last nonzero entry in row $i$ of the Betti table of $R/I_G$ is given by $n - i - \kappa_{\kk}^{i-1}(G)$.

 For the case of $i=0$ (corresponding to the first row of the Betti table) this data is well understood in terms of well known thresholds for the vertex $\ell$-connectivity of a random graph (see Section \ref{sec:randomgraphs}).
 In particular the threshold for $\ell$-connectivity for a random graph $G \sim G(n,p)$ corresponds to the threshold for $G$ to have minimum degree $\ell$, which is clearly a necessary condition.